BorjaGD94/Book-Store/README.md

 ## Project Summary

-My project consists of an Online Bookstore that has three different security roles.
+This project consists of an Online Bookstore that has three different security roles.
 These roles can perform different actions and operate with the database in different ways.
 The entities in my project consist of a Book, PurchaseHistory, Client, Retailer and Administrator as well as entities for users and groups.
 These entities relate to each other in the following ways: